jlkim/starter-academic/content/about/_index.md

   image: ""
 ---

-I am a PhD student in Physics at Queen's University working with Joe Bramante.
+I am a PhD candidate in Physics at Queen's University working with Joe Bramante.